-This is the privacy policy statement for Loan Finance Online and Clark Family Pty Ltd in relation to this website.
+Welcome to the privacy statement for Loan Finance Online and Clark Family Pty Ltd, which applies exclusively to this website.

 Cookies

-If you consider that any action of ours breaches this Privacy Policy or the National Privacy Principles or otherwise does not respect your privacy, you can make a complaint.
-This will be acted upon promptly.
-To make a complaint, please contact Loan Finance Online in the first instance.
-If you are not satisfied with our response to your complaint, you can telephone the Australian Federal Privacy Commissioner`s hotline on: 1300 363 992.
+If you believe any aspect of our operations violates this Privacy Policy or the National Privacy Principles, you can file a complaint, which we will address promptly.
+To proceed, please contact Loan Finance Online initially.
+If you find our resolution unsatisfactory, reach out to the Australian Federal Privacy Commissioner’s hotline at: 1300 363 992.

 FOLLOW US